Spinebelt/slibs/README.md

 `./s blastpremier`

 The visited streams are saved in a file called 'shist'.

+slibs currently does not interact with Streamlink in any other way than the terminal passing information to its environment.

 ### Set the stream quality

-For now you can set the stream quality using `./s STREAM_NAME STREAM_PLATFORM QUALITY` where `QUALITY` has to match the quality description used by Streamlink.
-For example: `./s chess twitch 720p`.
+For now you can set the stream quality this way:

+`./s STREAM_NAME STREAM_PLATFORM QUALITY`

+The `QUALITY` setting has to match the description used by Streamlink.
+For example:

+`./s chess twitch 720p`

 You do not have to type out the complete domain name of the platform if it is included in slibs' platform list.

 ### Basic configuration using `--configure`

 Allows you to set a default platform to avoid having to type it out every time.

-Currently does not interact with Streamlink in any other way than the terminal passing information to its environment.

 ### Soon: